ajk-5/WT4Q/WT4Q/public/TERMS_AND_CONDITIONS.md

 6. Limitation of Liability

-WT4Q strives to provide accurate, updated information but cannot guarantee absolute accuracy.
+The Nineties Times strives to provide accurate, updated information but cannot guarantee absolute accuracy.

 We are not liable for:
 - Errors or omissions in content.